When people dress inappropriately for Christian fellowship it creates a serious credibility problem.

 What is the acceptable dress code for the Church?

-The importance of this question cannot be overemphasized.
-We must be dressed in a way consistent with true Christian community or the plausibility and authenticity of our witness to the gospel will be compromised.
+If we don’t dress in a way consistent with true Christian community, the plausibility and authenticity of our witness to the gospel will be deeply compromised.

 Here is the dress code appropriate to the gospel: